 Crispy polenta fries are heaven!
 In 20 minutes or less, you can eat what tastes like french fries but is made from polenta!
-Crispy on the outside and soft and delicate on the inside, this is my new favorite recipe!
+This polenta fries recipe is my new favorite: Crispy on the outside and soft and delicate on the inside!

-Wandering through the store yesterday, I found a Polenta cylinder in the grocery store's Italian section.
+I went through the store yesterday and found a polenta cylinder in the grocery store's Italian section.
 Although I'm not a fan of creamy polenta, I recently ordered grilled polenta in a restaurant, which was wonderful.
-So, I decided to try making polenta fries today.
+So, I decided to make polenta fries today.
+This polenta fries recipe tastes like french fries!

 Initially, I planned to grill the polenta and create an entree, but the temperature outside was 115 degrees, and I couldn't ask my husband to go outside and be the grill master.